phetsims/phetmarks/README.md

 Contains a phet-io style launcher of sims

-# testmarks directory

-Contains a phetmarks-style prototype that is automatically generated, see https://github.com/phetsims/phetmarks/issues/6

 # phettest directory

 HTML interface and Node.js server running on phettest.colorado.edu.
 Provides an interface to run simulations, pull repositories, see what is out-of-date, and build simulations.

+# js directory

+Used for the main phetmarks index.html.